Rudxain/Rudxain.github.io/index.md

 - am not agnostic, because I don't assume that deities are the only kind of transcendental thing that could exist.
 - think religion should be treated like art/entertainment, not a mindset, not a lifestyle.
 - am an 🍎Apple Boycotter.
 Even if I were rich, I **wouldn't buy a single product** from them, unless I'm *forced* to.
 - think abortion should be replaced by adoption.
 If you ban adoption, you can't ban abortion, otherwise you're a clown 🤡. "pro-life" usually means "pro-birth".
 The majority doesn't care about the baby's life, they just want it to be born, peak hypocrisy.
+[Related](https://amptoons.com/blog/?p=13565).
 - am anti-sexist. ♀️Feminism is just ♂️Machismo for girls.
 I agree that gender differences shouldn't be ignored, but that doesn't mean we should do unnecessary discrimination.
 There's good and bad discrimination, learn the difference, be wiser.
 - am anti-racist, but I like some racist jokes, even if it "offends my race".
 - am partially vegan, consuming animal-based products as least as possible.
 - **recycle almost anything**, as much as possible.
 However, that may be bad for my health, because I do it with water bottles, so I may be ingesting nano-plastics 😥.
 I hope graphene becomes mainstream sooner.
 - love minimalism, hate redundancy (except when it's truly necessary)
+- want euthanasia.
+If my body no longer works "good enough", just end my life peacefully.
 - want my body to contribute to the ecosystem.
 So when I die, I don't want to be buried in a coffin, let my body serve as nutritious material for plants!
-- sleep without pillow
+- sleep without pillow... yeah, it's more comfortable
 - don't care too much about my birthday (or most "special" dates, for that matter).
 "Time is relative"

 ## Sites